undecaf/hetzner-snap-and-rotate/README.md

 - The first period is the shortest period immediately preceding the instant of rotation.
 - Other periods immediately precede the next shorter periods without gaps.
 - If a period contains multiple snapshots then only the oldest one will be retained for that period.
-- Rotated snapshots are renamed according to the template `snapshot-name`.
+- New and rotated snapshots are (re)named according to the template `snapshot-name`.
 This allows the server name and labels, the period, the snapshot timestamp and environment variables to become part of the snapshot name.
 See section [Snapshot name templates](#snapshot-name-templates) below for details.